 Operating neutral beams safely at such power levels requires some experimental experience.
 That is why in Padua, home to the Reversed Field Experiment (RFX) Project

 , the neutral beam test facility is being built.

 The PRIMA facility with the layout of SPIDER and MITICA.

 Europe, India and Japan are the three ITER Members that are contributing to this project which now carries the official name Padua Research on ITER Megavolt Accelerator or PRIMA.
-PRIMA is made up of two test-stands: SPIDER, the short version for "Source for the Production of Ions of Deuterium Extracted from an RF plasma" and MITICA standing for "Megavolt ITER Injector and Concept Advancement" which is the actual prototype of the Heating Neutral Beam operated at 1MV.
+PRIMA is made up of two test-stands: SPIDER, the short version for "Source for the Production of Ions of Deuterium Extracted from a Radio Frequency plasma" and MITICA standing for "Megavolt ITER Injector and Concept Advancement" which is the actual prototype of the heating neutral beam operated at 1MV.

-India's contribution is to the SPIDER test facility; India will provide the 100 kV acceleration supply and the long pulse calorimeter for the SPIDER ion source test facility.
-India may also provide staff for operations and training.
+India's contribution is to the SPIDER test facility: India will provide the 100 kV acceleration supply and the long-pulse calorimeter for the SPIDER ion source test facility; it may also provide staff for operations and training.
 Japan's contribution is to the MITICA test facility: Japan will provide the megavolt bushing, the megavolt transmission line and the high voltage part of the megavolt power supply.

-The Fusion for Energy is providing all the other components for the two test-beds including the supporting systems, the cooling, the distribution of the insulating gas SF6, the cryosystems, the instrumentation and the control and gas injection systems.
+The European Domestic Agency is providing all the other components for the two test-beds including the supporting systems, the cooling, the distribution of the insulating gas SF6, the cryosystems, the instrumentation and the control and gas injection systems.